trek/exposure/building.markdown

 Building
 ========

-In [previous chapter](/finding.html) we learned about `exposure`'s finding capabilities.
+In the [previous chapter](/finding.html) we learned about `exposure`'s finding capabilities.
 Some actions (e.g. `new` and `create`) don't manage existing resources.
-Instead, they build new resources from user contributed data.
+Instead, they build new resources from parameterized data.
 The default building strategy is to call the resources parent class with `new`, passing in parameters named for the resource's singular name.
 With the following code example

 {% highlight ruby %}
 class PostsController